Thyroid and PMOS/PMOS: Understanding the Overlap

 There is also the impact of under-fuelling.

-Many people with PCOS have tried restrictive diets, whether intentionally or indirectly.
+Many people with PMOS have tried restrictive diets, whether intentionally or indirectly.
 This can result in inadequate energy or protein intake, which may affect both neurotransmitter production and overall resilience to stress.

 Alongside this, daily stress and burnout can amplify symptoms.